 New York Tech students can enroll in a monthly payment plan administered by Transact Payments.

-- Go to the Finances section and choose My Account
+- Go to My Student Account and choose My Account

 - Go to Payment Plans and follow the links and instructions provided for Transact Payments, Tuition Payment Plan